 What is a Corn?

-A corn is a build up of skin that forms at points of pressure or over bony prominences.
-Corns form on the top of the foot and between the toes.
+A corn is a buildup of skin that forms at points of pressure or over bony prominences.
+Corns is a distinctively shaped callus of dead skin that forms on the top of the foot and between the toes.
+Corns form when the pressure point is a circular rubbing motion.

 - 65 out of 1000 people are afflicted with corns